PackageFactory/atomic-fusion/README.md

 # PackageFactory.AtomicFusion

-> Prototypes that help implementing atomic-design and a component-architecture in Neos.Fusion
+> Prototypes and Helpers for implementing a component-architecture with Neos.Fusion

+### Fusion-Prototypes

 - `PackageFactory.AtomicFusion:Component`: create component that adds all properties to the `props` context and afterwards evaluetes the `renderer`
 - `PackageFactory.AtomicFusion:ClassNames`: create conditional class-names from fusion-keys
 - `PackageFactory.AtomicFusion:Editable`: create and editable tag for a property
 - `PackageFactory.AtomicFusion:Content`: component base-prototype for inline editable content nodes
 - `PackageFactory.AtomicFusion:Augmenter`: add html-attributes to the rendered children

+### EEL-Helpers

+- `AtomicFusion.classNames`: render all arguments as classNames and apply conditions if needed

 ## Usage